govuk-one-login/mobile-android-one-login-cri-orchestrator/.github/pull_request_template.md

 ### Before publishing a pull request

-- [ ] Commit messages that conform to conventional commit messages.
 - [ ] Ran the app locally ensuring it builds.
 - [ ] Tests pass locally.
 - [ ] Created a `draft` pull request if it's not ready for review.